| Properly fitting your bicycle to your individual body type is crucial

 is an occasional rider but in general, discomfort should decrease on a properly

+fitted bi cycle as the body’s level of physical fitness increases.
 Efficiency and comfort are good reasons for properly fitting your bike, but

 even more important is the prevention of actual injury.
 Many aches, pains and